qor/validations/README.md

   }
 }

-db.Create(&User{Age: 10})         // won't insert the record into database
+db.Create(&User{Age: 10})         // won't insert the record into database, as the `Validate` method will return error

 var user User{Age: 20}
-db.Create(&user)                  // user with age 20 will be inserted into database db.Model(&user).Update("age", 10) // user's age won't be updated, and will return error `age need to be 18+`
+db.Create(&user)                  // user with age 20 will be inserted into database db.Model(&user).Update("age", 10) // user's age won't be updated, will return error `age need to be 18+`

-// If you have added more than one error, could get them with `db.GetErrors()`

-func (user User) Validate(db *gorm.DB) {
+// If you have added more than one error, could get all of them with `db.GetErrors()` func (user User) Validate(db *gorm.DB) {
   if user.Age <= 18 {
     db.AddError(errors.New("age need to be 18+"))